COTA History

 2017 The Transit System Redesign (TSR) is launched, a collaborative effort between COTA, public stakeholders and the Board of Trustees to develop a new bus network.
 The TSR features simplified routes, increases frequency and connections to more places and people, and reduces bus congestion downtown.

-2018 Joanna M. Pinkerton joins COTA as its new President/CEO.
+2018 Joanna M. Pinkerton joins COTA as its fourth President/CEO.

 2018 The C-pass program kicks off and gives eligible downtown workers and residents free access to ride any COTA bus at anytime.